saishinkar2/commercialchatbot/README.md

 # commercialchatbot
-This is commercial chatbot
+This is a commercial chatbot

-This is for School Project Called "Scipotech"
+This is for School Science Event Called "Scipotech"